heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

 SAPL Node supports four authentication modes.
 Each mode is controlled by a boolean property under `io.sapl.node`.
 Multiple modes can be active at the same time.
 When all four modes are disabled, every request is rejected.

-By default, `allow-no-auth` is enabled so the node is functional out of the box for development.
-For production, disable `allow-no-auth` and enable one or more credential-based modes.
+By default all four modes are disabled (fail-closed) and the node refuses to start.
+Enable at least one mode before launching.
+For local exploration set `allow-no-auth: true`; for production use one or more credential-based modes.

 A request is authenticated if it matches any enabled mode.
 The first successful match determines the client identity and PDP routing.
 The `pdp-id` from the matched credential entry selects which tenant's policies evaluate the request.